Serving all people by providing personalized health and wellness through exemplary care, education and research.

 To improve planning skills, a therapist may ask you to organize a set of instructions.

-Learning to use memory tools is another part of cognitive rehabilitation.
+Learning to use memory tools is another part of cognitive rehab.
 For example, someone who misses a lot of appointments can learn to use a detailed schedule or calendar.
 Timers and alarm clocks may help you remember to do household tasks, such as turning off the oven.
 As you get used to using these tools, you will regain confidence in your ability to make it through the day without forgetting something important.

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR